jsime/anyevent-mattermost/README.md

 Any errors encountered will croak() and the connection will be aborted.

+## stop

+    $mconn->stop();

+Closes connection with Mattermost server and ceases processing messages.
+Callbacks which have been registered are left in place in case you wish to start() the connection again.

+If you wish to remove callbacks, without disposing of the AnyEvent::Mattermost object itself, you will need to call on() and pass `undef` for each events' callback value (rather than the anonymous subroutines you had provided when registering them).

 ## on

     $mconn->on( $event1 => sub {}, [ $event2 => sub {}, ... ] );